tak1n/rack-simple_auth/README.md

 Notice: For a set tolerance a Encrypted Message array will be generated and compared with the MessageHash from the AUTH Header

+In Version 0.1.0 the stepsize option has been added

+You can now specify how many valid hashes are created in a range between eg.: (-1..1) (= tolerance)

+A minimum stepsize of 0.01 is required (0.01 are 10 milliseconds, this is the minimum because of ruby's float disaster and therefore the gem has to use Float#round(2))

+Let me know if you need a smaller stepsize...

 #### Logging